stdonato/glpi-modifications/README.md

 ONLY FOR LINUX SERVERS.

-- Use only the compatible version for your GLPI
+- Use only the compatible version with your GLPI
 - Before install new versions, remove any previous versions of plugin.